MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/jsonstore/jsonstore-objective-c.md

     pod 'IBMMobileFirstPlatformFoundationJSONStore'
     ```

-2. From a **Terminal** window, navigate to the root of the Xcode project and run the command: <code>pod install</code> - note that this action may take a while.
+2. From a **Command-line window, navigate to the root of the Xcode project and run the command: <code>pod install</code> - note that this action may take a while.

 The JSONStore feature should now be available to you in the Xcode project.